machaao/gpt-j-chatbot/README.md

 - Running on MPS is unstable
 - Running on CPU is reliable but slower
-- Approx inference time > 60 seconds on Mac M1 Pro 2021
+- Approx inference time > 60 seconds on Mac M1 Pro 2021 / 16GB (GPT-Neo)

 ## Notes / Additional Resources ##